bipulneupane/DualskipUnets/README.md

 # DualskipUnets
-This is the repo to collect data and available codes for the paper entitled "Rethinking the U-Net, ResUnet, and U-Net3+ architectures with dual skip connections for building footprint extraction".
+This is the repo to collect and prepare multi-resolution MELB data proposed in the paper entitled "Rethinking the U-Net, ResUnet, and U-Net3+ architectures with dual skip connections for building footprint extraction".
 The paper is archived at: https://arxiv.org/abs/2303.09064

 Please use the Jupyter notebook "Data_gather_from_NearmapTileAPI" to download the datasets.
 You need a Nearmap Tile API key to access the images from Nearmap.
 Please visit their website for the details and documentation.